 Wall Ties and Bed Joint Reinforcement

-A single unreinforced brick wall 102mm wide is unstable; in order to maintain stability, it must be tied to an inner skin.
+A single unreinforced brick wall 102mm wide is unstable, in order to maintain stability it must be tied to an inner skin.
 The inner skin is often blockwork but may be a metal framing system or even wind posts.
-The minimum requirement for sheltered conditions for general brickwork is to have wall ties at 450mm height and 900mm width arranged in a diamond formation.
 Detailed information can be found in the BS EN 1996 series of Eurocodes.
 General information can be found in PD 6697: 2010.
 Essential background information is listed below.
-For specification advice, information should be taken from the standard not from this guide.
+For specification advice information should be taken from the standard, not from this guide.

-Embedment in the mortar joint should be an absolute minimum of 50mm in both skins.
+Embedment in the mortar joint should be a minimum of 50mm in both skins.
 The wall ties should be selected with an allowance made for tolerances.
-Wall ties are often available in stainless steel but as cavities grow larger with more insulation Balsalt ties are sometimes used to avoid cold bridging.
+Wall ties are often available in stainless steel but as cavities grow larger with more insulation basalt ties are sometimes used to avoid cold bridging.
 Helical ties which can be let into the inner leaf are sometimes used retrospectively where wall tie provision has been inadequate.

-Commonly in construction the following omissions occur.
-Either side of MJs, windows doors or other un-bonded edges including gable walls, wall ties should be placed at 300mm max height (often 225mm to suit blockwork coursing) within 225mm of the edge of the opening.
+Either side of movement joints, windows, doors, or other un-bonded edges including gable walls, wall ties should be placed at 300mm max height (often 225mm to suit blockwork coursing) within 225mm of the edge of the opening.

-- Type 2 Up to 15M above ground level, domestic and small commercial buildings.
-Wind velocity up to 31m/s.
+- Type 2 Up to 15m above Ground Level Wind velocity up to 31m/s

-- Type 4 Light weight lower rise masonry cavity walls in domestic construction with bracing walls.
-Not suitable with the high winds noted above, or any construction more than 150M above sea level.
+- Type 4 Light weight lower rise masonry cavity walls in domestic construction.

 - In severely exposed brickwork such as gables or free standing walls where additional durability is required.